elbywan/wretch-middlewares/README.md

 If true, will retry the request if a network error was thrown.
 Will also provide an 'error' argument to the `onRetry` and `until` methods.

+- *resolver* : `(response: Response) => Response`

+This function is called when resolving the fetch response from duplicate calls.
+By default it clones the response to allow reading the body from multiple sources.

 #### Usage

 ```js